What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 If you have not passed the practical exam, you will be recognized as good if you have an evaluation record* about the Technical Intern Training student.

-* Trainees who were Technical Intern Training (including the internship implementing institutions under the former Technical Intern Training system.
-Documents related to evaluation that describe the status of attendance during training, the acquisition of skills, etc., and the attitude towards life.
+* Documents related to the evaluation of the trainees who were conducting Technical Intern Training (including the internship implementing institutions under the former Technical Intern Training system) that describe their attendance during the training, the acquisition of skills, etc., and their lifestyle attitude.

 Please refer to it.